-We strive to eliminate all accidents and injuries to our workers.
+Above all, we strive to eliminate all accidents and injuries to our workers.

 Safety Program Key Elements:

 - Applicants are screened using strenuous background checks, and tested for drug use using state-of-the-art hair testing.
-We also employ a random drug testing program that subjects 20% of our workers to random drug tests annually.
+We also use a random drug testing program that subjects 20% of our workers to random drug tests annually.
 Our program includes testing for cause as well as post-accident testing.

 - Each office location is inspected by the Safety Director on an annual basis.